-Urban inhabitants are increasingly looking to live a responsible, sustainable life with as little climate impact as possible.
-Setting a new standard within sustainable living, we have built Resource Rows in Copenhagen partly from upcycled materials like upcycled wood from the Copenhagen Metro, upcycled bricks from the Carlsberg-brewery and residual products from wooden floor producer Dinesen.
+Urban inhabitants are increasingly looking to live a responsible life with as little climate impact as possible.
+Setting a new standard within modern living, we have built Resource Rows in Copenhagen partly from upcycled materials like upcycled wood from the Copenhagen Metro, upcycled bricks from the Carlsberg-brewery and residual products from wooden floor producer Dinesen.

 Bricks from the historical Carlsberg Breweries